 The small Indonesian island of Bali is known for its spectacular forested volcanoes, ancient Hindu temples, and breathtaking beaches.
 But one of the most alluring draws of this island is just below the ocean’s surface.
 Bali lies within the ‘coral triangle,’ an area recognized as the global center of marine biodiversity, and its reefs support a dazzling array of wildlife.
-Over the last several decades, however, Bali’s reef ecosystems have been heavily degraded by destructive fishing practices, warming ocean temperatures, pollution, and other human activities.
+Over the last several decades, however, some of Bali’s reef ecosystems have been heavily degraded by destructive fishing practices, warming ocean temperatures, pollution, and other human activities.
 Now, they’re struggling to survive.

-This decline is concerning not only because of the animals that rely on the reef habitats and the important ecosystem functions the reefs perform, but also for the local people who rely on these reefs for their livelihoods, including fishermen and tourism operators.
+This decline is concerning not only because of the animals that rely on the reef habitats and the important ecosystem functions the reefs perform but also for the local people who rely on these reefs for their livelihoods, including fishermen and tourism operators.
 To combat these impacts, scientists are investigating whether artificial reefs could be the answer to preserving biodiversity and ensuring local communities are resilient in the face of climate change.

-While natural reef ecosystems can take thousands of years to grow and mature, artificial reefs can be made quickly from concrete and could potentially mimic the important ecological and socio-economic functions of natural reefs.
-You’ll snorkel or scuba dive* in a Marine Protected Area over both natural coral reefs and artificial reefs, surrounded by corals, sponges, reef fish, turtles, and rays to help researchers determine how closely fish communities, carbon cycling, and predator populations on artificial reefs match those on natural reefs.
+While natural reef ecosystems can take thousands of years to grow and mature, artificial reefs can be made quickly from concrete and could mimic the important ecological and socio-economic functions of natural reefs.
+You’ll snorkel or scuba dive* in a locally established Marine Protected Area over both natural coral reefs and artificial reefs, surrounded by corals, sponges, reef fish, turtles, and rays to help researchers determine how closely fish communities, carbon cycling, and predator populations on artificial reefs match those on natural reefs.

 A Typical Itinerary

 - Days 2–6: Orientation & training.
 Snorkel/dive surveys, deploy video units, analyze photo and video data